ADnothing/ADnothing/README.md

 # Adrien Anthore, Study Engineer – ObAS

 Welcome to my GitHub!
-I am a Study Engineer at the Strasbourg Observatory (ObAS), specializing in Radioastronomy, Machine Learning (ML) and High Performance Computing/Data Analytics (HPC/HPDA).
+I am a Study Engineer at the Strasbourg Observatory (ObAS), specializing in Radioastronomy, Machine Learning (ML) and Big Data.

 ---